Our Common Ground Staff Award

 Body

 Nominees for the President’s Our Common Ground Staff Award are recognized for their sustained and exceptional fulfillment and expression of the values contained in the University of Vermont’s Our Common Ground.
-It is expected that nominees will excel in many of the values of Our Common Ground and reflect the totality of the values and aspirations expressed in the statement.
-The award recognizes a commitment to the values of Our Common Ground rather than a specific act or achievement.
+It is expected that nominees will excel in and reflect the totality of the values and aspirations expressed in the Our Common Ground statement.
+The award recognizes a commitment to the Our Common Ground values rather than a specific act or achievement.

-Nominees for the President’s Our Common Ground Staff Award must be current, regular, on-going staff members (full time, part time, represented or non-represented) in good standing, who have worked at the University of Vermont for more than three years.
-Temporary employees, student employees, post doctoral fellows and associates, faculty members, and previous recipients within the last five years are not eligible for consideration.
+Nominees for the President’s Our Common Ground Staff Award must be current, regular, on-going staff members (full time, part time, represented or non-represented) in good standing, who have worked at the University of Vermont for a minimum of three years.
+Staff members must have served a minimum of three years by the end of the fiscal year, June 30th, to be considered.
+Years of service are calculated based on an employee’s benefit service date.

 Nomination Process